 Designed by Adele Santos, the Yerba Buena Children’s Garden covers an amazing 130,000 square feet and is built on top of Moscone Center.
 It’s the perfect place for interactive and engaging areas for kids with an emphasis on discovery, nature and play.
 The Children’s Garden teems with astonishing colors, scents and textures and is an oasis for kids – and parents! –in the heart of downtown.

 Playground and Tot Lot

 The Play Circle (playground) has a sand circle, a playground, a xylophone and a 25-foot tube slide, all designed by M. Paul Friedberg.
 There’s a labyrinth of growing hedges to mimic a child-size version of those found in ancient castles.
 An outdoor amphitheater is also used for youth performances and public events.
 The Tot Lot (playground) provides a fun, safe and creative play space for curious little ones in search of adventure and learning.
 The Tot Lot features play structures for pint size imaginations surrounded by trees, flowers and lush landscaping.
 There are also ample places to sit and park strollers.
 These play areas are typically open daily from 8 am-6 pm.

 Located directly across from the San Francisco Museum of Modern Art, the East Garden features a a dramatic cascading fountain and a small terrace where visitors sit and feel as if they’re in the water.
-John Roloff‘s 18-foot-high sculpture “Green Glass Ship—Deep Gradient/Suspect Terrain,” rises above the terrace accompanied by portholes that allow a hint of activity in the Moscone Center, located below the gardens.
-Roloff said, “At the site, land is an illusion with the gardens above and convention space below—a metaphor for the ocean, a different world, and the surface of the sea.”
+John Roloff‘s "Deep Gradient / Suspect Terrain" rises above the sidewalk with glass panel portholes that allow a hint of the activity in the Moscone Center, located just below ground.
+In the words of the artist, “at this site, land is an illusion with the Gardens above and convention space below -- a metaphor for the ocean, a different world, and the surface of the sea."